Plasma polymerization and chemical functionalization

 Wood veneer with anti-soiling coating.

-Facilities for the functionalization and coating of planar substrates
+Facilities for functionalization and coating

 © Fraunhofer IST